Big Nate

-Big Nate (stylized as big NATE in the comic collections and BiG NATE in the books) is an American comic strip written and illustrated by Lincoln Peirce, syndicated since January 6, 1991.
+Big Nate (stylized as big NATE in the comic collections and BiG NATE in the books) is an American comic strip written and illustrated by Lincoln Peirce, syndicated since January 7, 1991.
+The strip ran daily from January 7, 1991 until June 13, 2026, and now runs Sundays-only.
 The strip follows sixth-grader Nate Wright, alongside his family, friends, and foes.

 The strip's success led to a media franchise, consisting of two series of children's books by Lincoln Peirce – the eponymous novel series and the Little Big Nate board books – a video game hosted on Poptropica since 2009, and an animated television series, which premiered on Paramount+ in 2022.

 Synopsis

 Big Nate follows the adventures and misadventures of Nate Wright, an incompetent, spirited, and rebellious sixth-grader.
 He has three best friends (Francis, Teddy, and Dee Dee) who occasionally get in trouble with him.
 Other characters include a variety of teachers and students at Nate’s school, Public School 38.
 Nate hates social studies teacher Mrs. Godfrey, whom he considers his nemesis, and calls her names like “the school's Godzilla”, usually centered around her weight.
-He has a love-hate relationship with Artur, a foreign exchange student who is the boyfriend of Jenny, Nate’s crush, which is why.
+He has a love-hate relationship with Artur, a foreign exchange student, because Artur is dating Jenny, Nate’s crush.
 Nate also loathes Gina, a “teacher’s pet” who gets good grades and is constantly acting like a suck-up to Mrs. Godfrey.
 Peirce occasionally focuses on Nate's home life with his single father, Martin, and girly sister Ellen.

 Answering questions from fans in The Washington Post, Peirce revealed the following about the creation of the strip:

 "Big Nate started as more of a "domestic humor" strip than it is now.
 "I intended to feature a lot of stories about Nate's single dad, and all the comic possibilities inherent in that.
 But before too long, I realized that the part of the strip that I enjoyed most was the school humor.
 I'd been a teacher myself, and schools can be very funny places."